thruthesky/easy_packages/easyuser/README.md

 # Widgets

-## User
+## UserField

-- Displays the user information in realtiem.
+This wdigets gets only one field of user data and displays.

 - `field`: Required.
 It is to get the minium data of the user field.